 Transition to retirement income stream (TRIS)

-Basically, it allows people of preservation age to access a limited amount of their super (currently up to 10%) without having to retire.
-It can effectively help you work fewer hours while topping up the income you're earning with your super.
+The TRIS allows people of preservation age to access a limited amount of their super without having to retire, helping you to work fewer hours while topping up the income you're earning with your super.

 But there are some tax advantages.
 If you are 60 or older, your TRIS or TTR payments are tax-free.
 If you are aged between 55 and 59, your pension is taxed at your marginal tax rate but you'll get a 15% tax offset.